-Hannah Jackson from Yellow Tree Wellbeing is speaking at our Learning and Development Thought Leaders' Conference in June.
+Hannah Jackson from Yellow Tree Wellbeing spoke at our Learning and Development Thought Leaders' Conference in June.
 Below she talks about her experience becoming a Human Givens Therapist and shares an introduction to the Human Givens model...

 In 2008 my husband Patrick died whilst we were on holiday in Italy.
 One day we were walking around a market in Calabria and the next day he was gone.
 As with any loss I took time to adjust and the natural grieving process played itself out.
 However, at 42, husbandless, childless and with no real career path to speak off I went in to a decline.
 Extremely stressful events like losing a loved one, divorce, even moving home can send us in to a spin and although nerves don’t break down, mine felt as though they were.
 I couldn’t stop crying, I slept all day and all night and if I wasn’t sleeping I was watching endless TV, cutting myself off from friends and living on the sofa.